ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

        subdomains of the Organizational Domain.
 A possibly empty set of records is returned.

+   _Ticket 109_

+   4. If the set is now empty and the longest PSD Section 3.6 of the Organizational Domain is one that the receiver has determined is acceptable for PSD DMARC (discussed in the [DMARC-PSD] experiment description (Appendix A)), the Mail Receiver MUST query the DNS for a DMARC TXT record at the DNS domain matching the [DMARC-PSD] longest PSD Section 3.6 in place of the RFC5322.From domain in the message (if different).
+A possibly empty set of records is returned.

-   4. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
+   5. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

-   5. If the remaining set contains multiple records or no records, policy discovery terminates and DMARC processing is not applied to this message.
+   6. If the remaining set contains multiple records or no records, policy discovery terminates and DMARC processing is not applied to this message.

-   6. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:
+   7. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:

        1.  if a "rua" tag is present and contains at least one